sammy-ryed/Here-/README.md

 6. Click **"Confirm Attendance"** to save

 **For Distant/Group Photos:**
-- System automatically upscales images >1000px
+- System automatically upscales images >800px (2.0x scaling)
-- Applies sharpening for better feature detection
+- Applies sharpening and contrast enhancement for better feature detection
+- Uses recognition threshold of 0.69 (69%)
-- Uses confidence threshold of 0.4 (40%)
+- Uses detection threshold of 0.4 (40%)
-- Can detect 15+ people in a single photo
+- Can detect 40+ people in a single photo
+- Sequential face processing prevents duplicate matches

 **Smart Attendance Logic:**
 - Once a student is marked "Present", subsequent photos won't change it to "Absent"
 - Prevents false absences from missed detections
+- Each student can only be matched once per photo (no duplicates)
 - To reset, use "Clear Today's Attendance" button on Dashboard

 ---